stefanrieken/pasta/README.md

 abstractions are there; and 2) you can't break stuff."

 ## Current state
-The current interpreter runs postfixed code only.
+...is 'proof of concept'.

 Upon execution, known strings and variables are listed.
-Most of the variables presently represent primitive functions (variables are untyped, so the system cannot supply more information than just their number).
+Most of the variables presently represent primitive functions; as variables are untyped, the system cannot supply more information beyond their numeric value.

 Here are some examples of expressions you can type:

-        hi               --> you are greeted from a primitive function hi print         --> you get the integer (pointer) value of 'hi' hi 42 print      --> print variable number of args (1 2 +) print    --> nested expression support 42               --> will try to evaluate value as function(!)
-        {42 print} 1 if  --> conditionaly execute block
-        {42 print} print --> print the address of block (within buffer) 42 "x" define    --> define variable x
+        hi               --> you are greeted from a primitive function print hi         --> you get the integer (pointer) value of 'hi' print hi 42      --> print variable number of args print (+ 1 2)    --> nested expression support 42               --> will try to evaluate value as function(!) if 1 {print 42}  --> conditionaly execute block print {print 42} --> print the address of block (within buffer) define "x" 42    --> define variable x

-This demonstrates the preliminary framework for variables, (primitive) functions, and conditionals, as well as their compilation into bytecode and subsequent evaluation.
-It also demonstrates the quirk that, without types, it is easy to cause values to be interpreted as function references.
+This demonstrates the preliminary framework for variables, primitives, and conditionals, as well as their compilation into bytecode and subsequent evaluation.
+It also demonstrates the quirk that, without types, it is easy to confuse values and function references.

-You can also define a function:

-        { "x" args; ls } "foo" define; 42 foo; ls
+## Native function definition
+Native functions are code blocks that optionally also take arguments:

+        define "foo" {
+          args "x";
+          ls
+        }
+        foo 42
+        ls

 This demonstrates how 'x' is defined within the function only.

 It is even possible to run an anonymous variant:

-        42 { "x" args; ls }; ls
+        { args "x"; ls } 42; ls

-What follows below is design, so not necessarily current state.

 ## Simplifications
 Respective to (modern) LISP, Selfless introduces many simplifications, aiming at small-footprint execution:
-- All values are untyped words (i.e. integers or pointers)
+- All values are untyped word values (i.e. integers or pointers)
 - Single, shadowable, dynamic variable list (= dynamic scoping)
-- No lexical scoping, so no binding of environments to lambdas
+- No lexical scoping means no binding of environments to lambdas required
 - No garbage collection; instead, directly access all memory
 - No macros or parsing into linked lists; instead use 1-on-1 compilation
-- Zero backtracking during parsing (but a conversion to postfix follows)
+- Zero backtracking during parsing
 - No 'special forms'; instead, explicitly use "strings", { blocks }
-- Transform lambdas, blocks at compile time
+- Static block definition; no runtime transformation of data into code
-- Also employ lambda syntax for 'let' scoping ({[x] (+ x x)} 21)
+- Also employ function syntax for 'let' scoping: ({args "x" (+ x x)} 21)

 ## Compiling
-- Statements are first read and saved as prefixed, so that lenghts of (sub)- statements can be predetermined when converting to postfixed.
-- Encountering any opening bracket, we push a new statement counter: { type, location, count }
-- Encountering any closing bracket, we replace the opening bracket with a type+size announcement
-- For all statements and blocks that we want in-lined, we add sub size to parent size
-- We also in-line blocks so that they remain part of the parent function

-## Bracket counting
-NOTE: Actually, we count (num args), resp {code length}.

-        (define "foo" {
-            lambda (x) (if x {print "yes"})
-        })

-After converting lambda into pop / undef var statements (NOTE: see "(Var)arg processing"):

-        (define "foo" {
-            (pop "x") (if x { (print "yes") }) (undef "x") })

-Bracket counted (adding outer accolades):

-        {17} (3) define "foo" {12} (2) pop "x" (3) if x {3} (2) print "yes" (2) undef "x"

-## Postfixing
-- Add skip count / method size {17} up front
-- Back to front, add: (3) define, "foo", and the method:
-- Add skip count {12} up front
-- Front to back, add each statement:
-- Back to front, add (2), pop, "x"
-- Back to front, add (3), if, x, and the block:
-- Add skip count {2} up front
-- Back to front, add print, "yes"
-- Back to front, add (2), undef, "x"

-Result:

-        {17} {12} "x" pop (2) {2} "yes" print x if (3) x undef (2) "foo" define (3)

-Assuming a REPL situation, this is to be stored in temporal memory, after which "define" may decide to copy the referenced method code over into main memory.
-As this includes its block definitions, the copy is easy enough.

-## Postfixed source code
-It is possible, for instance during development, to parse and run postfixed code immediately by keeping track of start-of-block brackets and skip block
-code:

-        { ["x"] ({ "yes" print } if x) } "foo" define

-## Lambda syntax
-LISP's lambda syntax implies runtime creation: "make a function by combining these argnames with these expressions" (and in lexically scoped LISP, bind the current environment).

-In Selfless it is both easier and more evident if we make the syntax match the fact that functions are created at compile time.
-That is to say, in Selfless a function is block which at runtime takes arguments from the stack and names them for the duration of the block.

-At the end of a block, the interpreter already should reset the argstack to the original position + a single return value; now it is also asked to reset the variable list to the position before execution.
-As this can be applied to any kind of block, this can be built into the interpreter.

-This makes the initial act of taking stack arguments 'non-special', so it can be supported through any (primitive) function call, or even sequence thereof:

-        { "x" "y" args; "z" remainder; * x y } foo define;

-## Virtual machine

-### 4 core commands
-- Push val: push a number value (integer, string reference, ...)
-- Ref var: resolve var label (= string reference) to value at runtime
-- Skip n: jump over in-line method or code block, saving its start on arg stack
-- Eval n: call last pushed item as method, passing n-1 args

-### Short / long versions
-A byte-sized command leaves us 6 bits to encode the argument, or to indicate that a (larger) value follows:
+Code is compiled into a 4-command bytecode:
+- PUSH adds the argument integer value to the argument stack.
+The value may represent either an integer literal from source code or a reference to a string literal.
+- REF looks up the argument integer value in the list of variables.
+The value is a string reference representing the variable name.
+- SKIP marks the start of an inline block.
+The PC is set forward by the given amount, and the old PC value is pushed on the argument stack.
+- EVAL indicates the number of values that should now be on the argument stack and that together form the next evaluable expression.

+The argument value to each instruction is either contained in the remainder of the instruction word, or for larger values it encompasses a subsequent word:
 - nn xxxxxx = core command nn, arg xxxxxx (e.g. a value from 0-252);
 - nn 111101 = byte arg follows
 - nn 111110 = word arg follows (16-bit)
 - nn 111111 = long arg follows (32-bit)

+## Fixing it in Post
+The interpreter evaluates input stream items successively, whether they are function references, inline definitions, or function arguments.
+The closing of an expression is marked by an 'EVAL n' instruction.
+This way, code is easily parsed in the order in which it is written (prefixed), but still essentially evaluated in a postfixed fashion.

+One consequence of this (semi)postfixed evaluation is that all arguments are already evaluated by the time we get to evaluate their enclosing expression, and so lazy evaluation can only be performed by explicitly defining lazy arguments as blocks (or by having the compiler make this translation under water).

+(One envisioned workaround is to split the arguments to EVAL into two numbers, the second one marking further arguments still to follow in the input stream, which may be skippable, similar to current blocks.
+The origins of this truly 'mixed-fixed' approach to conditional evaluation lie with the Forth programming language, which is considered to be famously postfixed -- go figure.)

+## Argument syntax
+LISP's lambda syntax is aimed at runtime function creation; in Selfless it is both easier and more evident to make the syntax match the fact that the function already exists at compile time, and the only runtime job left is to take arguments from the call stack, and name them.
+This looks as follows:

+        define "mul" { args "x" "y"; * x y }

+At the end of any block, the interpreter resets the variable list to the position before execution, invalidating all arguments.

-### Primitives
+## Primitives
 Native and primitive functions are differentiated by a starting marker.
 For a primitive-referencing function, only a primitive number follows.
 This indirect administration allows us to reference primitives just like any other function.
 On startup, the interpreter not only adds these primitive stubs, but also names them through variables.

-### Variable and function resolution
-For both variables and functions, we should be able to predict their location at compile time: either they are arguments to the (nested) lambdas currently being defined (this includes 'let' blocks), or they already exist globally.

-In the latter case they can be fully resolved at compile time; but in the former their location may differ between calls (especially when recursive), and our best way to refer to them is as 'local var #n'; so by an offset relative to the current start of local vars.

-Notice that the code still needs to reference the variable slot and not just insert its value.
-Also, fixing the slot does not stop functions from being first-class citizens, as we can still pass the function pointer value around and assign it other names.

-For now, we just stick to the simpler method of runtime lookup by name, and make that work first.
+Presently all primitives are switched over in one big case statement.
+In the future we may want to allow at least one more user-definable callback to allow expansion of the language when linked into other projects as a library.

 ### 32-bit support
 Although the envisioned environment for this language may be that of a home